-b.
+bc.
 As provided by Appendix D to the San Francisco Charter and in accordance with Chapter 1A of the San Francisco Building Code, the Department of Building Inspection is responsible for reviewing all development permit applications to determine whether the permit requirements of this ordinance have been satisfied, whether all other required state and federal permits have been obtained; and whether the site is reasonably safe from flooding.

-c.
+ed.
 As provided by Section 4.114 of the San Francisco Charter, the San Francisco Port Commission, acting by and through its Chief Harbor Engineer, is responsible for reviewing all development permit applications for buildings and structures within the Port Commission's jurisdiction to determine whether the permit requirements of this ordinance have been satisfied, whether all other required state and federal permits have been obtained; and whether the site is reasonably safe from flooding.
-All building standards for construction in Port areas designated by the City Administrator as flood prone shall be consistent with the requirements of this ordinance and applicable federal and state floodplain management regulations, and shall become effective when such building standards are adopted by the Port Commission.
+Under the Charter, the Port Commission has authority to adopt All-building standards for construction in Port areas designated by the City Administrator as flood prone shall be that are consistent with the requirements of this ordinance and applicable federal and state floodplain management regulations, and which building standards shall become effective when such building standards are adopted by the Port Commission.

-d.
+de.
 All building standards for construction on City-owned property located outside the boundaries of the City and in areas designated by FEMA as flood prone shall be consistent with the requirements of this ordinance and applicable federal and state floodplain management regulations.
 Each City department with jurisdiction over the operations and maintenance of such property shall determine whether the building standards requirements of this ordinance have been satisfied, whether all other required state and federal permits have been obtained; and whether the site is reasonably safe from flooding.